hainkorer/CasperLabs-Curve-DAO/README.md

-# CasperLabs-LiquidNFT
+# CasperLabs-Curve-DAO

-Implementation of `Liquid Base`, `Liquid Helper` and `Liquid Locker` Contract for the CasperLabs platform.
+Implementation of `Minter`, `Reward Only Gauge`,`Vesting Escrow` and `Gauge Controller` Contract for the CasperLabs platform.

 ## Steps

-There are 3 contracts with 1 crate in this folder
+There are 4 contracts in this folder

-1. Liquid Base Crate
+1. Minter Crate
-2. Liquid Helper Contract
+2. Reward Only Gauge Contract
-3. Liquid Locker Contract
+3. Gauge Controller Contract
-4. ERC20 Contract
+4. Vesting Escrow Contract

 ## Table of contents